microsoft/DataOps/Python/azureml-pipeline-databricks/README.md

 Save and run the pipeline.
 This will build and push a container image to your Azure Container Registry.

-### Create a storage account for the Terraform state

-Create an Azure storage account.
-In the storage account, create a storage container named `terraformstate`.

 ### Create an Azure DevOps Azure ML Workspace Service Connection

 Install the **Azure Machine Learning** extension to your organization from the [marketplace](https://marketplace.visualstudio.com/items?itemName=ms-air-aiagility.vss-services-azureml), so that you can set up a service connection to your AML workspace.

 Create a service connection to your ML workspace via the [Azure DevOps Azure ML task instructions](https://marketplace.visualstudio.com/items?itemName=ms-air-aiagility.vss-services-azureml) to be able to execute the Azure ML training pipeline.
-Name the connection `DataOpsML Azure ML Workspace` (this name is used in the variable `WORKSPACE_SVC_CONNECTION` in [azure-pipelines.yml](azure-pipeline.yml).
+Name the connection `DataOpsML Azure ML Workspace` (this name is used in the variable `WORKSPACE_SVC_CONNECTION` in [azure-pipelines.yml](azure-pipeline.yml)).

 **Note:** Creating service connection with Azure Machine Learning workspace scope requires 'Owner' or 'User Access Administrator' permissions on the Workspace.
 You must also have sufficient permissions to register an application with